UTM QA Checker

 Catch reporting drift early

 Formatting inconsistencies seem harmless when you are building links under pressure, but they become fragmented reporting once the campaign is live.
+Fix the rule upstream in UTM naming conventions before you republish the link.

 - Uppercase drift